 **This post may have affiliate links, this means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 For more details, please see my Disclaimer**

 This post will focus primarily on the actual planning of your garden.
-For more general tips about seasonal gardens, be sure to check out my Gardening Tips post published earlier this year.
+For more general tips about seasonal gardens, be sure to check out my post Amazing Tips For Gardening All Year Round.

 Sketch It Out

 A visual aid can be super helpful when figuring out how you want your garden space to end up.
 Your sketch needs to be detailed enough that you can refer to it as you start your gardening journey.
 However, don’t get caught up with every single detail, at least just yet.

 As I mentioned above, some plants will not grow well together, and others will thrive.
 This is important if you plan to have garden pots with two or three types of plants in them, but it can also affect your gardening bed space as well.
 You might hear the term “companion plants” or something similar.